 Because they may grow larger over the years, removal is sometimes recommended especially if they itch, get irritated, or bleed easily.
 A seborrheic keratosis may turn black and may be difficult to distinguish from skin cancer at times.
 Hence, a biopsy is needed to help determine if it is cancerous or not.
 Otherwise, they can be easily removed with laser or cautery.

 Actinic keratosis is also called solar keratosis.
-They are caused by sun; hence, the face, hands, forearms, and the V of the neck are the most common areas for actinic keratosis.
+They are caused by the sun; hence, the face, hands, forearms, and the V of the neck are the most common areas for actinic keratosis.
 Actinic keratosis is pre-cancerous, which means they may become skin cancers.
-Do seek help early with dermatologist in order to get rid of these pre-cancerous lesions.
+Do seek help early with a dermatologist in order to get rid of these pre-cancerous lesions.

 Sebaceous hyperplasia is a common, benign overgrowth of the oil glands in adults of middle age or older.
-It consists of creamy pink or yellow-colored spots, usually occurring on the forehead, cheeks and nose.
+It consists of creamy pink or yellow-coloured spots, usually occurring on the forehead, cheeks and nose.
 These spots can be treated with cryotherapy, cautery or laser treatment.
 But they tend to recur unless the entire unit is mechanically destroyed.